What is compensatory time-off plan?

 Most non-exempt public employees get time and a half for overtime hours.
 Employers may use the same guidelines to grant compensatory time-off.
 For example, if an employee works one hour of overtime, they should get 1.5 hour of compensatory time-off.

 Can a salaried employee get compensatory time-off?

-Non-exempt employees who work for the public sector may qualify for compensatory time off.
+Non-exempt employees who work for the public sector may qualify for compensatory time-off.
 Qualified, salaried employs can earn compensatory time-off for working over 40 hours per week and should gain the time-off just as an hourly employee would.

 In the private sector, salaried workplaces do not offer compensatory time-off packages.
 Managers in these settings may choose to informally offer compensatory time-off to their employees.
-This can be granted a s reward for hard work or for special cases.
+This can be granted as a reward for hard work or for special cases.
 For instance, if a team of salaried employees spends many late nights at the office to prepare for the launch of a new product, the manager might spontaneously tell everyone to take the day off after completion of the project.